someonesdad1/plib/README.md

 scripts to python 3; many of the scripts didn't have dates in them, so they got copyrighted in 2014.

-I spent 25 years at HP as an R&D scientist at an HP site in the northwest US.
+I spent 25 years at HP as an R&D scientist.
 The first half of my time at HP was in thin film stuff and the second half I worked as a software engineer (I retired from HP in 2002).
 In 1998, our software team was disbanded and each of us needed to find another position on site.
 It took me two months to find another group and most of that time was spent at my desk learning new tools because interviews were infrequent (HP management was really good about helping experienced senior folks find new positions).
-During that 2 months, I spent some time learning perl because I liked its power, but came to really dislike its syntax.
+During that 2 months, I spent some time learning perl because I liked its power, but came to badly dislike its syntax.
 I then tried python and immediately liked it because it was so C-like and easy to use (I was writing useful scripts in an hour by reading the excellent tutorial).
 Python has been my favorite programming language since then.

 # Feedback